 334 Beacon was shown as vacant in the 1940 City Directory.

-Within several weeks, Warren-Stevens Inc. had sold the house to Margherita (Ercolani) Grilli.
-The transaction was reported by the Boston Globe on December 29, 1940, Margherita Grilli was the wife of Silvestro (Silvio) Grilli, a manager and later vice president and manager of Pieroni, Inc., restaurant operators.
+On October 16, 1940, 334 Beacon was purchased from Andrew Preston’s estate by real estate dealers Warren-Stevens, Inc., and on November 1, 1940, it was acquired from Warren-Stevens Inc. by Margherita (Ercolani) Grilli, the wife of Silvestro (Silvio) Grilli, a manager and later vice president and manager of Pieroni, Inc., restaurant operators.
 They lived at 282 Commonwealth.

 In November of 1940, Margherita Grilli applied for (and subsequently received) permission to convert the property from a single-family dwelling into lodging house.
 Based on City Directory entries, it appears to have been converted into six apartments by 1942.